 Amazon saw multiple opportunities to make packaging more efficient and create a friendly experience for customers.
 It’s Frustration Free Packaging Program requires products using Amazon Fulfillment to have certified packaging.
 This means the package requires no additional shipping prep or an overbox to be applied.

 The company has already reduced waste over the last 10 years.
 This includes eliminating more than 500 million boxes and over 240,000 tons of packaging materials.

 Review your packaging operations and find ways to reduce the number of boxes, size of boxes, and the materials used to package individual products for sale.
 See if you can work with the suppliers in your supply chain to create a greener packaging process.

-Reviewing the packing process can ensure teams are using too much material which inflates the costs of shipping and handling.
+Reviewing the packaging process can ensure teams are using too much material which inflates the costs of shipping and handling.

-Likewise, you want to make sure your teams aren’t using too little or inappropriate packing materials which can lead to product damage, customer returns, and lost business.
+Likewise, you want to make sure your teams aren’t using too little or inappropriate packaging materials which can lead to product damage, customer returns, and lost business.

 8. Standardize and Audit Your Workflows

 From the time a product arrives in your warehouse to the point where it leaves, every activity and process for moving that product should have an established workflow.
 Without a workflow in place, employees either work in a way that is most efficient for them or most comfortable.